Andrew Cuomo: 2018

-Cuomo was challenged in the primary from the left by actress and activist Cynthia Nixon.
-She criticized him for having failed to fix the New York City Subway following his declaration of the 2017 New York City transit crisis as well as for not protecting undocumented immigrants, not legalizing recreational marijuana, and not creating a single-payer healthcare system.
+Cuomo was challenged in the Democratic primary by actress and activist Cynthia Nixon.
+She criticized him for having failed to fix the New York City Subway following his declaration of the 2017 New York City transit crisis, as well as for not protecting undocumented immigrants, not legalizing recreational marijuana, and not creating a single-payer healthcare system.
 When debating Nixon, Cuomo countered her argument on the subways by pointing out that the system is owned by New York City, though past administrations agree it is the governor's role.
 An analysis conducted by New York City comptroller Scott Stringer revealed that New York City pays for 70 percent of subway repair costs.

-Cuomo defeated Nixon, 65.5–34.5%.
+Cuomo defeated Nixon by a margin of 65.5% to 34.5%.

 On November 6, 2018, the Cuomo-Hochul ticket defeated the Molinaro-Killian ticket by a margin of 59.6% to 36.2%.

 On March 19, 2021, The New York Times, in an episode of their podcast The Daily, leaked audio of Cuomo threatening Bill Lipton, head of the Working Families Party, which had endorsed primary opponent Nixon, that "[i]f you ever say, 'Well he's better than a Republican' again, then I'm gonna say, 'You're better than a child rapist.'"